MartianColonist/Excalibur/docs/content/contributing.rst

    VS Code provides a friendly interface to edit code, make git commits, send pull requests, and more, all without needing to use git terminal commands.

-Excalibur uses the following development process (inspired by a graphic from Natasha Batalha):
+Cthulhu uses the following development process (inspired by a graphic from Natasha Batalha):

 .. image:: ../_static/Git_Workflow.png

-When you first install Excalibur, you'll be on the :code:`main` branch.
+When you first install Cthulhu, you'll be on the :code:`main` branch.
 The main branch contains the current official release of the code.

-All major developments happen on the :code:`dev` branch, where new versions of Excalibur are developed and tested before being merged into :code:`main`.
+All major developments happen on the :code:`dev` branch, where new versions of Cthulhu are developed and tested before being merged into :code:`main`.

 The one exception is fixes for any major bugs, for which a temporary branch is created and merged into main.